March 29, 2024

 Investing is based on trust, risk, and the overall relationship between the investor and the project they're investing in.
 If you are considering sourcing investments for your organisation, and want to obtain outside capital, think hard about the type of investors you want to attract.
 Each angel investor or VC has their area of innovation they're most interested in; smartech, healthtech, edutech, traveltech, the list goes on.

 Each investor will also have some geographical preference or areas of interest.
 Different jurisdictions will offer different methods of protecting their investments, as well as tax laws, legal frameworks, and costs applicable when investing.
 For example, Investor A prefers the US for its Silicon Valley lifestyle, Investor B prefers the EU for its unity of regulations, and Investor C prefers Asia with its skilled yet affordable workforce.
 All investors will be wary of protecting their assets, no matter their business interest or where they invest their money, so be sure to consider what type of investors you wish to work with in the future and where you're likely to find them.
+Remember, it's not just about them choosing you, you've got to choose the right investors that align with your goals.
+Check out our guide on the seven most common legal mistakes that startups make during investor due diligence.

 1. Your core team

 Your core team is vital to moving your business forward.
 A disgruntled or dysfunctional team can ruin work ethic and dampen entrepreneurial spirits, threatening the business's success.
 Avoid all of this by setting up your core team to succeed.
 Start with finding a location that can satisfy your human resource needs and provide startup-friendly governance, first-class legal and business infrastructure and good quality of life.
 Your dream team only lasts as long as their happiness and productivity are alive.
 A location that promotes a happy business and happy workers is key.
+You can also explore different ways to reward your employees, like employee stock options.

 2. Your startup's unique needs

 Every startup will be slightly different - what exactly does yours need to hit the ground running?
-Consider those needs, from intellectual property business and legal structures to tax optimisation and corporate management tools.
+Consider those needs, from intellectual property business and legal structures to compliance obligations, tax optimisation and corporate management tools.
 Now ask yourself, does the jurisdiction I want to register the company in serve these needs, or will it create barriers and unnecessary complications?
 Work out which countries have IP box regimes, are tax-friendly to your business, and will help ensure that your rights are protected both in the Apple App Store and Google PlayStore and in court.

 Which jurisdictions are best for incorporating a startup?